Slow Cooker Meals

 • You can change up the type of chocolate or the type of nuts you use to make it your own.

-• A great thing to make when you're in a pinch and need a delicious dessert that also makes a great snack!
+• It's a great thing to make when you're in a pinch and need a delicious dessert that also makes a great snack!

 Ingredients You’ll Need